-Can employees be forced to work from the office?
+Can employees be forced to work from the office?by

 Employers are putting staff under pressure to return to the office despite restrictions and an official roadmap.
 Barry Ross answers legal issues raised by this question.

 The Government has now announced its roadmap to reopen the UK.
 While this varies according to sectors and industries as a whole, nothing has yet been said about a general return to the workplace – just that ministers “will consider whether to lift the ‘work from home’ guidance” before the fourth step is implemented by 21 June 2021.

 There is already confusion about what is expected of employees and whether they should or should not be going into their workplace and without any firm guidance in the current roadmap this is no more clear than it was before.
 But what is the actual legal position?

 The key for employees and employers in the accounting sector is understanding what you are and are not allowed to do.
 The best reference is the guidance laid out by the Government which provides the permitted work and social reasons for individuals to leave their home.
 At the moment, the instruction is to still work at home if you can, and the Prime Minister has indicated that this is unlikely to change before 21 June.

 The general rule of thumb was probably best put by TUC’s general secretary Frances O’Grady who said that “no one should be forced into the office or another workplace if they can do their job from home.
 Bad bosses are needlessly putting workers at risk and increasing transmission in local communities.”
 While the rules are in place to help contain coronavirus, they do not mean that businesses cannot be open and have employees attend work.

 Is a business permitted to open?

 The first thing to consider is whether the business is one that is permitted to remain open.
 The government produced a list of those businesses which fall under this category, which includes businesses which provide services such as accountants or solicitors.